ocaml/platform-blog/opam-2-2-0-alpha3.md

   * Or if you want to use the MSVC port of OCaml, you'll need to install Visual Studio or Visual Studio Build Tools
 2. Download & extract the [opam archive](https://github.com/ocaml/opam/releases/download/2.2.0-alpha3/opam-full-2.2.0-alpha3.tar.gz)
 3. In the directory:
-  a. if you are using MSVC: launch `make cold`
+  * if you are using MSVC: launch `make cold`
-  b. if you are using MinGW: make sure the path to the `libc` dlls are in your `PATH` and launch `make cold`.
+  * if you are using MinGW: make sure the path to the `libc` dlls are in your `PATH` and launch `make cold`.
 For instance: `export PATH='C:\cygwin64\usr\x86_64-w64-mingw32\sys-root\mingw\bin':$PATH && make cold`.
 Don’t forget to update `PATH` accordingly or place the `opam` binary in the same directory as the `libc` dlls if you want to move the resulting opam binary.
-  c. alternatively, if you're using MinGW: `make cold CONFIGURE_ARGS=--with-private-runtime`.
+  * alternatively, if you're using MinGW: `make cold CONFIGURE_ARGS=--with-private-runtime`.
 If you change the location of the resulting opam binary, don't forget to copy `Opam.Runtime.amd64` directory (or `Opam.Runtime.i386`) in the same directory.
 4. A coffee later, you now have an opam executable!
 5. Start your preferred Windows terminal (`cmd` or `PowerShell`), and initialise opam with the Windows _sunset_ repository:
   * `opam init git+https://github.com/ocaml-opam/opam-repository-mingw`